ibm-cloud-docs/EventStreams/enabling_mirroring.md

 The following example shows how to use the command line to configure service-to-service binding.

-1. Login to the IBM Cloud account containing the {{site.data.keyword.messagehub}} instance that you want to act as the mirroring source instance:
+1. Log in to the IBM Cloud account containing the {{site.data.keyword.messagehub}} instance that you want to act as the mirroring source instance:

     ```sh
     ibmcloud login -c <account containing mirroring source instance>
      ```
     {: codeblock}

-2. Setup an authorization policy, as follows:
+3. Set up an authorization policy, as follows:

     ```sh
     ibmcloud iam authorization-policy-create messagehub messagehub Reader --source-service-instance-id <instance id of the mirroring target cluster> [--source-service-account <account containing mirroring target instance>] --target-service-instance-id <instance id of the mirroring source cluster>
     ```
     {: codeblock}

     Note that the `--source-service-account` option can be omitted if you are setting up mirroring between two {{site.data.keyword.messagehub}} instances in the same IBM Cloud account.

-For more information about service-to-service bindings, see [**Manage authorizations** panel](https://cloud.ibm.com/iam/authorizations) and [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).
+For more information about service-to-service bindings, see the [**Manage authorizations** panel](https://cloud.ibm.com/iam/authorizations) and [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).

 ## Enable mirroring and select the topics to mirror
 {: #step3_enable}